cmu-pasta/fray-examples/README.md

 ## Write a concurrency test

-- Writing concurrency tests is simple!
+- Writing concurrency tests is simple, and you can find examples in the `src/test/java` directory.
 ```java
 public class TestClass {
   ...